craftercms/docs/source/developers/in-context-editing.rst

 |

-If the component to be rendered is an embedded component, the tag ``parent`` with a |SiteItem| object for the value needs to be added to ``renderComponent`` like below:
+If the component to be rendered is an embedded component, the tag ``parent`` with a |SiteItem| object for the value needs to be added to ``renderComponent`` if the component to be rendered is not the current item, like below:

     .. code-block:: guess